-GLOSSARY EXECUTIVE SUMMARY INTRODUCTION CHAPTER 1.
+GLOSSARY EXECUTIVE SUMMARY CHAPTER 1.
 MAIN DEVELOPMENTS IN FRANCE OVER THE LAST 10 YEARS 1.
 Overview of the education system 2.
 Reforms in school-based vocational training 3.
 Changes in Higher Education in relation to the National Qualifications Framework 4.
 Reforms in the apprenticeship system 5.
 Changes in vocational training up to the Law of 5 September 2018 CHAPTER 2.
 THE FRENCH SYSTEM IN 2020 Changes due to the Law of 5 September 2018: "on the freedom to choose one's professional future" 2.
 The progression towards a clearer and more transparent system for professional training and the creation of France compétences 3.
 The new French Qualifications Framework 4.
 Quality assurance in the system CHAPTER 3.
 REFERENCING OF THE FRENCH FRAMEWORK WITH THE EQF PURSUANT TO ANNEX 3 OF THE RECOMMENDATION CHAPTER 4.
 COMPATIBILITY OF THE FRENCH HIGHER EDUCATION QUALIFICATIONS FRAMEWORK WITH THE EUROPEAN QUALIFICATIONS FRAMEWORK FOR THE HIGHER EDUCATION AREA 1.
 Positioning of the French Higher Education Qualifications Framework 2.
 The major characteristics of the French higher education system 3.
-Implementation of the Bologna Process 3.1 The quality system and the evaluation of training courses 3.2 The progressive construction of the higher education framework 3.3 The progressive integration of diplomas and study programmes in the European architecture 3.4 The impact of the implementation of the European degree architecture framework with the overarching framework of qualifications in the Higher Education Area ANNEXES Composition of the Editorial and Proofreading Committees for the report 7 2.
-Architecture of studies in france from certificate of general education 3.
-The role of the corporate sector in education and training 4.
-Blocks of competencies and qualification bridging procedures 8 5.
-Example of a qualification registered under the simplified procedure: Aquaponic Worker { 6.
-Registration in the RNCP 8 7.
-Examples of the reconciliation of french qualification levels with the EQF 8 8.
-Comments of the international experts: Mr Joseph Noesen and Mr Sorin Eugen Zaharia 9.
-National qualifications framework 1(
+Implementation of the Bologna Process

+3.4 The impact of the implementation of the European degree architecture 69

+4. Summary of the verification of the compatibility of our higher education framework with the overarching framework of qualifications in the Higher Education Area